jonathanhines/midtown/services.markdown

 layout: page
 title: Counselling Services
 permalink: /services/
+description: "Midtown Counselling offers a range of psychotherapy, counselling and social work services.
+Sessions are private and tailored to your needs."
+image: "/assets/images/hands-couch.jpg"
 ---
 Midtown Counselling offers a range of psychotherapy, counselling and social work services.
 Sessions are private and tailored to your needs.